top of page

 • At the grand finale, the selected innovative solutions be presented to the judges and the public.

-• The SDG Open Hack is a 24-hours and the challenge runs between May 28-29, 2022.
+• The SDG Open Hack is a 24-hours and the challenge runs in May 2023.

 2. What does a hackathon mean?

-The word hackathon comes from the combinations of “hacker” and “marathon”.
+The word hackathon comes from the combination of “hacker” and “marathon”.
 These are moments of collective intelligence lasting a few hours, the aim is to develop practical and innovative solutions to concrete problems (challenges).

-The SDG Open Hack aims to bring together university students, professionals, academics, investors, and SDG enthusiasts to turn ideas into sustainable impact.
+The SDG Open Hack aims to bring together tertiary university students, professionals, academics, investors, and SDG enthusiasts to turn ideas into sustainable impact.

 3. When and where will Open Hack take place?